 Handy Hands Ministry

-The Handy Hands Ministry was started in September, 2015.
-It consists of volunteers from our congregation providing simple household repairs for others in the congregation.
-All individuals who attend St. Mark’s may volunteer or request service to be part of this ministry.
+The Handy Hands Ministry at St. Mark’s consists of volunteers from our congregation that provide simple household repairs for others in the congregation who cannot otherwise perform the task.
+All individuals who attend St. Mark’s may volunteer to be part of this ministry, or request service.
 The types of services provided are determined by the skills of the volunteers and the complexity of the problems.
 Those who don’t have the necessary skills or physical ability for specific tasks can request help, i.e. senior citizens, singles, persons with physical limitations, homebound individuals, those recovering from surgery/illness, etc. However, this ministry is not for emergency requests.

 Although HeartWorks meets as a group once a month at the church, participants can also contribute their time and efforts from home.
 HeartWorks members sew duffle bags for children taken into protective custody.
 Colorful fabric bags, complete with a pocket and a small stuffed animal, are a much more compassionate receptacle for a child’s quickly-packed belongings than the trash bags that were previously used to transport their items.
 Even people who don’t sew can participate by cutting out fabric and preparing the “kits” to be sewn.